attogram/attogram/modules/README.md

  * `public/` - Files for public consumption.
 Served via requests to the `web/` virtual web directory

-* Modules are loaded in directory list order.
+* Modules are loaded in _directory list order_.
- * Action names cascade: a duplicate action name will overwrite any previous modules action of the same name.
+ * Actions and files _cascade_: a duplicate action name or file will overwrite any previous modules action or file of the same name.

 # Standard Modules